 - 1 tsp. dried sage

-- 4 or more tablespoons chopped cooked green chile.
-(Amount depends on how hot your chiles are and how hot you want it to be.)
+- 4 or more T chopped cooked green chile. (amount depends on how hot your chiles are and how hot you want it to be)

 - salt to taste